-Career and technical education Prepares students who want to qualify for work in specific fields.
-You can enroll in more than 40 career and technical training programs.
-In some of these, you may earn a Certificate of Completion in one year or less.
+Completion in one year or less.
 Many programs have other certificates that credential you to work in jobs in your field while attending college.
 In most programs, you may earn an Associate of Applied Science degree.
 It usually takes two years to meet the requirements; it may take longer if you attend part time or don't have the prerequisite skills.

 In addition to vocational classes, Chemeketa's career and technical education programs include general education courses.
 The aim of these courses is to help you become more competent in writing and mathematics and gain knowledge of the humanities, communications, sciences, and social sciences.
-See page 44 for general education information.
+See page 52 for general education information.

-College transfer courses For students who wish to continue their education at a four-year college or university.
-You may complete the one-year Oregon Transfer Module (see page 54), or if you successfully complete Chemeketa's two-year college transfer program, you may also earn an Associate of Arts Oregon Transfer degree.
-See page 55 for requirements.
+College transfer courses If you wish to continue your education at a four-year college or university, you may complete the one-year Oregon Transfer Module (see page 52), or if you successfully complete Chemeketa's two-year college transfer program, you may also earn an Associate of Arts Oregon Transfer degree.
+See page 53 for requirements.

-Some of these career and technical education programs also include courses that may be transferred for college credit.
-For more specific information, consult with a Chemeketa counselor or advisor, or with someone at the four-year institution you wish to attend.
+Some career and technical education programs also include courses that may be transferred for college credit.
+For more specific information, consult with a Chemeketa counselor or advisor, or with an advisor at the four-year institution you wish to attend.
 Generally, transfer courses are numbered 100 or above.